 As Fu explains, “It’s my dream to see this through to clinical trials, to test this approach as a treatment for Parkinson’s disease, but also many other diseases where neurons are lost, such as Alzheimer’s and Huntington’s diseases and stroke.
 And dreaming even bigger – what if we could target PTB to correct defects in other parts of the brain, to treat things like inherited brain defects?”

-As we await the subsequent steps in this fascinating breakthrough, you can depend on Seniorcorp, providers of home health care and live in care in Norfolk and the surrounding areas, for experienced, highly trained care for individuals diagnosed with Parkinson’s disease.
+As we await the subsequent steps in this fascinating breakthrough, you can depend on Seniorcorp, providers of senior services in Virginia Beach and the surrounding areas, for experienced, highly trained care for individuals diagnosed with Parkinson’s disease.
 Several of the many ways we can help include:

 - Nutritious meal planning and preparation